flochaz/cdk-deployer/README.md

  Prerequisite : Export AWS credentials !

 Options:
-  --github-repo-name <string>    Name of the repo example: "aws-samples/aws-cdk-examples" --s3-bucket-name <string>      S3 bucket to use to upload the CDK Deployer stack and potentially the zip
+  --github-repo-name <string>        Name of the repo example: "aws-samples/aws-cdk-examples" --s3-bucket-name <string>          S3 bucket to use to upload the CDK Deployer stack and potentially the
-                                 file
-  --s3-key-prefix <string>       S3 key prefix to use to upload the CDK Deployer stack and potentially the
                                      zip file
+  --s3-key-prefix <string>           S3 key prefix to use to upload the CDK Deployer stack and potentially
+                                     the zip file
-  --s3-bucket-region <string>    S3 bucket region to use to upload the CDK Deployer stack and potentially
+  --s3-bucket-region <string>        S3 bucket region to use to upload the CDK Deployer stack and
-                                 the zip file (default: "us-east-1") --public-read                  Make the S3 bucket public read (default: false) --github-repo-branch <string>  Branch to use (default: "main") --cdk-project-path <string>    Path to the cdk app (default: "./") --stack-name <string>          Name of the stack to deploy -h, --help                     display help for command
+                                     potentially the zip file (default: "us-east-1") --public-read                      Make the S3 bucket public read (default: false) --github-repo-branch <string>      Branch to use (default: "main") --cdk-project-path <string>        Path to the cdk app (default: "./") --stack-name <string>              Name of the stack to deploy --deploy-buildspec-name <string>   Name of the buildspec available in the cdk app to deploy the stack --destroy-buildspec-name <string>  Name of the buildspec available in the cdk app to destroy the stack --install-command <string>         Command to run to install dependencies --build-command <string>           Command to run to build the cdk app --bootstrap-command <string>       Command to run to build the cdk app (default: "npx cdk bootstrap") --deploy-command <string>          Command to run to deploy the cdk app (default: "npx cdk deploy --all --require-approval never") --destroy-command <string>         Command to run to destroy the cdk app (default: "npx cdk destroy --all --force")
+  -h, --help                         display help for command
 ```

+#### BuildSpec focus

+As mentionned before the CDKStandaloneDeployer construct rely on [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/welcome.html).
+It provides default install/build/bootstrap/deploy/destroy command but you can as well specify your own.

+To do so, you have 2 options:
+* Either you have a deploy and destroy buildspec yaml file in your CDK app repository that you can specify using `--deploy-buildspec-name` and `--destroy-buildspec-name`.
+Both are required then.
+* Or you an specify the install/build/bootstrap/deploy/destroy command using `--install-command`, `--build-command`, `--bootstrap-command`, `--deploy-command` and `--destroy-command`.
+Only `--install-command` is required then.

 ## TODO